lief-project/LIEF/doc/sphinx/intro.rst

 =====================================

-The purpose of this project is to provide a cross-platform library to parse, modify, and abstract :ref:`ELF <format-elf>`, :ref:`PE <format-pe>`, and :ref:`Mach-O <format-macho>` formats.
+The purpose of this project is to provide a cross-platform library to parse, modify, and abstract the :ref:`ELF <format-elf>`, :ref:`PE <format-pe>`, and :ref:`Mach-O <format-macho>` formats.

 From a technical standpoint, the library is written in C++ with a C++11 public interface and exposes bindings for Python and Rust.

-Hence, you can use LIEF with an idiomatic API in these languages:
+As a result, you can use LIEF through an idiomatic API in these languages:

 .. tabs::